Gabri0n/glab-blog/content/posts/post1.md

 ## The Structure of an IPv4 Address

 First, lets understand how an IPv4 address is created.
-IPv4 addresses are created out of 4 one to three digit numbers seperated by a decimal with the max value being 255.
+IPv4 addresses are created out of 4 one to three digit numbers seperated by a decimal with a max value of 255.
 Here is an example.

 <center>